Darxo/Hardened/README.md

 - Add Setting (on) for displaying the exact Morale Reputation whenever its indirect term appears anywhere
 - Add Setting (on) for displaying the exact Renown whenever its indirect term appears anywhere
 - Peasants and Caravans on the world map display a banner
-- Add tooltip for underirable food (e.g. Strange Meat) explaining that their are eaten last
+- Add tooltip for undesirable food (e.g. Strange Meat) explaining that their are eaten last
 - Add Setting (on) for displaying non-settlement location names and numerals while they are within your vision (Lairs, Unique Locations, Attached Locations)
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
 - List the effects of camping in the camping tooltip